pzelnip/www.codependentcodr.com/content/m1-initial-impressions.md

 Everything I've run through Rosetta has been flawless from a functionality perspective.
 Having said that though: anything run through Rosetta does seem to suck battery life.
-And not just apps that are normally CPU intensive.
+And not just apps that are typically CPU intensive.
 For
 example: I found that having Dropbox (which doesn't support M1), Itsycal, and Spectacle constantly running in my menu bar all seemed to have a significant drain on battery life.
 I've since switched from